pagkly/Zed/Investopedia4/Understanding Nest Eggs.md

 ## Nest Eggs Explained

 The foremost [[investment objective]](https://www.investopedia.com/terms/i/investmentobjective.asp) of a nest egg is generally preserving capital, since it represents funds that have been accumulated over a considerable time.
-However, the portfolio should also have a growth component to offset the effects of inflation over time.
+However, the [[Portfolio|portfolio]] should also have a growth component to offset the effects of inflation over time.
 A nest egg should typically be invested in relatively conservative instruments such as certificates of deposit, bonds, and dividend-paying blue chips.
 The exact allocation of these securities within a nest egg should be based on [[asset allocation]](https://www.investopedia.com/terms/a/assetallocation.asp) principles as well as the investor’s [[risk tolerance]](https://www.investopedia.com/terms/r/risktolerance.asp), time horizon, and investment objectives.

 ### Key Takeaways